OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part1_Introductory_Topics_for_Everyone.md

 Changes are improved over time and step by step.

 #### Strategy, Tactics, and Their Relationship to Experiments
+...

 ## 2 Running and Analyzing Experiments
 #### An example:
 Add a coupon code field to the checkout page, and test two different UIs, and would like to evaluate the impact on revenue, the hypothesis is adding a coupon code field to the checkout page will degrade revenue.
 Treatment1: coupon or gift code field below credit card information, Treatment2: coupon or gift code as a popup.
 - OEC： they do not recommend the overall revenue since it depends on the number of users in each varaint, so a normalized metric by the actual sample size, like **making revenue per users** is a good OEC, but how to determin the denominator
-  - All users who visited the site: we need to exclude the people who does not initiated checkout since they'll not be impacted by the changes.
+  - **All users who visited the site**: we need to exclude the people who does not initiated checkout since they'll not be impacted by the changes.
-  - Only users who complete the purchase process: it's incorrect, as it assumes that the change will impact the amount purchased, not the percentage of users who complete the purchase, if more users purchase, revenue per user may drop even though total revenue increases.
+  - **Only users who complete the purchase process**: it's incorrect, as it assumes that the change will impact the amount purchased, not the percentage of users who complete the purchase, if more users purchase, revenue per user may drop even though total revenue increases.
-  - Only users who start the purchase process: this is the best choice, given where the change is in the funnel, we include all potentially affected users, but no unaffected who dilute the result.
+  - **Only users who start the purchase process**: this is the best choice, given where the change is in the funnel, we include all potentially affected users, but no unaffected who dilute the result.

 #### Designing the experiment:
 What's the randomization unit: